 Figure 4.
 Diagram showing two types of stricturoplasty.
 The narrowed portion of the bowel is opened and reconnected without resection to preserve the bowel length.

-Anorectal surgery for Crohn’s disease is most commonly performed to drain a perirectal abscess.
-During the procedure, the infected cavity is opened and the fluid drained out.
+Anorectal surgery for Crohn’s disease is most commonly performed to drain a perianal abscess.
+During the procedure, the infected cavity is opened, and the fluid drained out.
 In cases where the infection process is still active and fluid is still being formed, a fistula (connection to the diseased anus or rectum draining outside next to the anus) may be present.
 Your surgeon may place a piece of suture or thin rubber band-like material as a loop through the fistula tract, commonly called a seton.
 Placing a seton promotes controlled drainage and helps avoid undrained abscess pockets from reforming.
 The seton will be left in place until medical management is able to keep the drainage under control (normally weeks), at which point the surgeon can consider removing it.

 Anorectal surgery is also performed to correct a fistula (an abnormal passageway between the bowel and nearby organs or between the bowel and skin).
 In the setting of one or more significant anal fistulas, patients are occasionally recommended to undergo ostomy creation to divert the stool away from the anal fistulas until medical management can become effective and the wounds have completely healed.
 The ostomy can often be reversed once the wounds have healed, but this will depend upon the patient's overall general health and the progress of their Crohn's disease.